veo-labs/openveo-core/docs/developers/back-end.md

-editableInput | Make field type "input" editable | Same as "input" editableSelect | Make field type "select" editable | Same as "select" editableTags | Make field type "tags" editable | Same as "tags" ovEditableMultiCheckBox | Make field type "ovMultiCheckBox" editable | Same as "ovMultiCheckBox" horizontalEditableInput | Same as "editableInput" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "editableInput" horizontalEditableSelect | Same as "editableSelect" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "editableSelect" horizontalEditableMultiCheckbox | Same as "ovEditableMultiCheckBox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovEditableMultiCheckBox" horizontalEditableTags | Same as "editableTags" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "editableTags"
+editableInput | Make field type "input" editable | Same as "input" editableSelect | Make field type "select" editable | Same as "select" editableTags | Make field type "tags" editable | Same as "tags" editableCheckbox | Make field type "checkbox" editable | Same as "checkbox" ovEditableMultiCheckBox | Make field type "ovMultiCheckBox" editable | Same as "ovMultiCheckBox" horizontalEditableInput | Same as "editableInput" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "editableInput" horizontalEditableSelect | Same as "editableSelect" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "editableSelect" horizontalEditableMultiCheckbox | Same as "ovEditableMultiCheckBox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "ovEditableMultiCheckBox" horizontalEditableTags | Same as "editableTags" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "editableTags" horizontalEditableCheckbox | Same as "editableCheckbox" with horizontalBootstrapLabel and bootstrapHasError wrappers | Same as "editableCheckbox"

 ### Field wrappers